Pioneering Rocket Engineer.

 By the fall of 1932, private rocket development in Germany was nearing an end as the VfR began to disintegrate, primarily due to lack of funds.
 Despite turmoil in the VfR, Riedel continued to improve on the rocket fuel for his Mirak engine, eventually rejecting further use of gasoline in favor of alcohol.

 On September 30, 1933, the VfR was officially disbanded.
-Klaus Riedel managed find work for himself and several other VfR alumni with the Siemens Company.
+Klaus Riedel managed to find work for himself and several other VfR alumni with the Siemens Company.
 Soon all German rocket development was taken over by the Army, and private experimenters were ordered by the Gestapo to cease and desist.

 Von Braun invited Klaus Riedel to help in the Nazis’ military development of rocketry.
 He accepted and was named Head of the Test Laboratory, responsible for ground support equipment at the German Army’s rocket center in Peenemünde.
 At first, Riedel was unsuccessful but von Braun had Riedel develop a mobile launch system for A-4 rocket.
 Riedel succeeded and was the first to design, develop, and perfect equipment for handling large rockets on the ground and getting them launched on their flights.
 This was a crucial advancement in the development of the A-4 rocket, soon renamed the V-2, during World War II.

-While his involvement with the Nazi government and its terror weapons may make Riedel and his associates odious to modern sensibilities, his co-workers at Peenemunde remembered Klaus Riedel as being very sociable and likeable.
+While his involvement with the Nazi government and its terror weapons may make Riedel and his associates odious to modern sensibilities, his co-workers at Peenemunde remembered Klaus Riedel as being very sociable and likable.
 He was killed in an automobile accident near Karlshagen, Germany on August 4, 1944.
 Riedel Crater on the Moon is named in his memory.